-The Trust are actively recruiting for Trustees to provide support, challenge and critical friendship to our organisation.
+The Trust are actively recruiting for Local Advisory Board members (LAB) to provide support, challenge and critical friendship to our organisation.
 If you feel this is something you would like to become involved in, we would be delighted to hear from you.

 OUR CURRENT VACANCIES CAN BE FOUND BELOW

 Role and person specifications can be found at the bottom of this page.
 You can also find out more about our governance arrangements here.

 We would also welcome any interest in the role of Member or Trustee.
 Roles are specified below and if you would like further details please contact Mrs Victoria Boatman, Clerk to the Board of Trustees firstname.lastname@example.org.

 As charitable companies limited by guarantee every trust has members who have a similar role to the shareholders of a company limited by shares.
 They:

 - are the subscribers to the trust’s memorandum of association (where they are founding members)

 - may amend the articles of association subject to any restrictions in the articles, the funding agreement or charity law